 Red Dead Redemption 2 graphics card benchmarks

 I'm collecting frametimes from the last portion, using FrameView (an Nvidia variant of PresentMon).
-Each GPU is tested multiple times to verify the results, though variability between runs is relatively small.
+Each GPU is tested multiple times to verify the results, and variability between runs is minimal.
 Needless to say, I've watched the benchmark a few too many times already.
 At one point, Arthur fires off up to 14 shots from his six-shooter without reloading—because he's overclocked I guess.
 Anyway, the benchmark only looks at performance in one area of the game.
 Other areas will perform better, some will perform worse, but it at least gives a reasonable baseline measurement of the performance you can expect.

 At low / minimum quality, Red Dead Redemption 2 looks okay, but the texture quality is really poor and the world in general looks very bland and blurry.
 There's still plenty of geometry and objects to pretty things up, and distant surfaces look okay, but anything close to the camera starts to look like it has textures from the original Deus Ex.
 There's a massive difference between low, medium, and high texture quality, and a modest difference between high and ultra.